On the perfomance of a photosystem II reaction centre-based photocell: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Clive Emary for helpful discussions.
-Financial support from the Engineering and Physical Sciences Research Council (EPSRC UK) Grant EP/G005222/1 and from the EU FP7 Project PAPETS (GA 323901)is gratefully acknowledged.
+The authors would like to thank Clive Emary, Elisabet Romero, Vladimir Novoredezkin and Jeroem Elzerman for helpful discussions.
+Financial support from the Engineering and Physical Sciences Research Council (EPSRC UK) Grant EP/G005222/1 and from the EU FP7 Project PAPETS (GA 323901) is gratefully acknowledged.